iiCON Director

 A Marketing and Communications professional with experience working for both public and private sector organisations locally, nationally, and worldwide.
 Kate has over 20 years of experience working for organisations including the NHS, INSIGHT led by Moorfields Eye Hospital, and the Royal College of Physicians.
 Kate has a Business Degree and a Chartered Institute of Marketing Postgraduate Diploma.

-Lecturer of Pharmacology at the University of Liverpool, Coordinator of The Nanotherapeutics Hub at The University of Liverpool
+Chair of Pharmacology at the University of Liverpool, Coordinator of The Nanotherapeutics Hub at The University of Liverpool

 Reader and Wolfson Fellow at Liverpool School of Tropical Medicine